mvmd-org/mvmd-site/docs/namespaces/schema-org.md

 ## About Schema.org

-Schema.org provides a robust, extensible vocabulary for describing digital assets and experiences.
-As an open-source collaborative project, Schema.org continuously evolves to meet emerging needs across industries and use cases.
+[Schema.org](https://schema.org/) is a collaborative project that creates, maintains, and promotes structured data schemas for the internet.
+It provides a comprehensive vocabulary for describing digital assets and experiences.

-## JSON-LD Integration

-JSON-LD (JavaScript Object Notation for Linked Data) is the recommended format for implementing Schema.org.
-It enables seamless integration of structured data into web applications and supports namespacing.
+Schema.org is used as the core vocabulary in MVMD because:
+- It's widely adopted and recognized
+- It provides flexible, extensible types and properties
+- It works seamlessly with JSON-LD
+- It has strong search engine and discovery support

-## Core Schema.org Types for Metaverse Assets
+## Core Schema.org Types

+For metaverse assets, the most important Schema.org types are:

-- **CreativeWork**: Most versatile base type for digital assets
+- **CreativeWork**: Base type for most assets
-- **MediaObject** and subtypes: For specific media formats
+- **MediaObject/3DModel**: For media content
-- **Place**: For locations and environments
+- **Place/VirtualLocation**: For locations
+- **Event**: For timed experiences
 - **Person/Organization**: For creators and owners

-- **Action**: For interactive behaviors
+For detailed information on these types, see [Types of Assets](../concepts/types-of-assets.md).

 ## Implementing the Schema.org Namespace

 ### Namespace Declaration

+Schema.org is set as the default vocabulary using `@vocab`:

 ```json
 {